TL; DR: 18 Signs of a Systemic Toxic Team Culture

 📅 Join the 25th Hands-on Agile meetup on August 20, 2020, to explore the virtual Ecocycle Planning.

 Do you want to get this article in your inbox?
-You can sign up here and join 24k other subscribers.
+Then sign up for the Food for Agile Thought newsletter and join 26k other subscribers.

-The Toxic Team Culture: Internals vs. Externals
+The Toxic Team Culture: Internal Team Members vs. External Team Members

 20 years ago, many large companies tagged along with Jack Welch’s philosophy of outsourcing non-core business areas—such as software development—to third parties.
 Today, they find it hard to compete in the war for product and engineering talent with the GAFAs and other agile and technology-focused organizations.
 Software is finally eating the world.

-Lonesome decisions: Internals consider themselves responsible for the product and hence insist on making all decisions themselves—often single-handedly without involving the team or by overriding the team’s decision.
+- Lonesome decisions: Internals consider themselves responsible for the product and hence insist on making all decisions themselves—often single-handedly without involving the team or by overriding the team’s decision.

-Assigning tasks: Internals dispatch work items to either externals or juniors.
+- Assigning tasks: Internals dispatch work items to either externals or juniors.
 (It is even worse when externals accept the situation and ask internals what is the next work item for them is.)

-No WiFi for you: Externals are excluded from the use of ‘internal’ infrastructure, for example, WiFi and calendar applications.
+- No WiFi for you: Externals are excluded from the use of ‘internal’ infrastructure, for example, WiFi and calendar applications.